Special Issue 2025

 2. Testing Techniques:

-Built-in self-test; delay fault modeling and diagnosis; testing for analog and mixed circuits; online testing; signal and clock integrity.
+Built-in self-test; delay fault modeling and diagnosis; testing for analog and mixed circuits; online testing.

-FPGA, SoC, NoC, ASIC, low power design and microprocessors.
+FPGA, SoC, NoC, ASIC, low-power design and micro-processors, including RISC-V architectures

 4. Error Detection, Correction, and Recovery: